cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/service-governance/tracing.md

 - When the Start method is executed, it just starts accepting packets, and at this time `requestContext` is an "empty" `requestContext`, so we can't get information about this request.
 If you want to get some information (such as the traceID in the header, etc.) after unpacking, you can use the middleware capability to inject the traceID into the span.
 - Changes to the context within the middleware are invalid.

-there is `traceInfo` In the `requestContext` memory, which has the following information
+There is `traceInfo` in the `requestContext` memory, which has the following information

 ```go
 type HTTPStats interface {